-Cost of revenues as a percentage of revenue decreased from 24.0% in FY15 to 23.0% in FY16.
-The majority of this percentage change is a result of the percentage blend of software sales compared to consulting services during FY16.
+Cost of revenues as a percentage of revenue increased to 26.1% in FY17 from 23.0% in FY16.
+The majority of this percentage change is a result of the increased salary costs associated with consulting costs and the blend of software sales compared to consulting services during FY17.